 Know the Risks of Eyebrow and Eyelash Enhancement

 Having your eyebrows and eyelashes treated in a salon may seem like an easy way to enhance your look.
 But experts have long warned that dyes and other treatments are not safe.
-With salons now offering a variety of procedures – microblading, eyebrow lamination, eyelash perms and more – it's more important than ever to understand the risks.
+With salons now offering a variety of procedures – microblading, eyebrow lamination, eyelash lifts and tints – it's more important than ever to understand the risks.

 Common Eyebrow and Eyelash Enhancements